flapjack/omnibus-flapjack/README.md

 ## Running within a Docker container

 You'll need a docker server to talk to.
-An easy way to do this is [using boot2docker](Docker.md).
-A complicated way is to use an EC2 instance, but that's what we use for the official packages.
-There's a [packer config](packer-ebs.json) for building AMIs we use.
+An easy way to get a docker server going is using [boot2docker](http://boot2docker.io/).
+A more complicated way is to use an EC2 instance, and that's what we use for the official packages.
+There's a [packer config](packer-ebs.json) for building the AMIs we use.
+See the Flapjack docs on [package building](http://flapjack.io/docs/1.0/development/Package-Building/) and [getting going with boot2docker](http://flapjack.io/docs/1.0/development/Omnibus-In-Your-Docker/).

 ### AWS CLI Configuration